Vegans, This New McDonald's Menu Item Is For You

-The burger is appropriately called the McVegan, and right now, it's only being served on a trial basis in Tampere, Finland from 4th October through 21st November.
-If you're in the UK hoping to get your hands on one of these new sandwiches, that's not amazing news, but it does mean that the company is making an effort to expand to a vegan demographic.
+The burger is appropriately called the McVegan, and right now, it's only being served on a trial basis in Tampere, Finland from October 4 through November 21.
+If you're in the United States hoping to get your hands on one of these new sandwiches, that's not amazing news, but it does mean that the company is making an effort to expand to a vegan demographic.

 Advertisement